How to Train and Grow Climbing Roses

 Bend the Strongest Canes

-Select the strongest 4 to 6 canes.
+Select the strongest four to six canes.
 Gently bend each cane in a loop so the top of the cane meets the base.
 Use thick gloves to handle the canes, and secure the tips to the base of each cane using the plastic gardeners' tape.
 The growing tip should be 2 to 3 inches from the base of the cane.

 Work With the Smaller Canes